awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.howitworks.md

  Enforce SSL and verify the certificate authority \(CA\)\.

 **VERIFY\_IDENTITY**
  Enforce SSL and verify the CA and CA hostname\.
- You can use the SSL mode `VERIFY_IDENTITY` when connecting to the default proxy endpoint\.
-You can't use that SSL mode when you connect to proxy endpoints that you create\.

  When using a client with `--ssl-mode` `VERIFY_CA` or `VERIFY_IDENTITY`, specify the `--ssl-ca` option pointing to a CA in `.pem` format\.
 For the `.pem` file to use, download all root CA PEMs from [Amazon Trust Services ](https://www.amazontrust.com/repository/) and place them into a single `.pem` file\.